-Unless you’ve been living in an internet cafe for a few years, you’ve probably heard someone talk about torrenting.
+Unless you’ve lived in an internet cafe for a few years, you’ve probably heard someone talk about torrenting.
 Maybe they’re discussing torrenting the latest Ubuntu distribution or are making a torrent of their favorite music.
 But what is torrenting exactly?

 A Torrent Client: What Is It?

-Software that uses a torrent file to find out who else has the actual file you wish to download is known as a torrent client or torrenting client.
+Software that uses a torrent file to find out who else has the file you wish to download is known as a torrent or torrenting client.
 The client gathers information from every computer in the network and slowly transfers tiny packets of the file you’re accessing to your machine.
 The torrenting client uploads small packets of that file to those other machines.
 The P2P network is made through this.
+Torrenting is the act of sharing and downloading files through the BitTorrent network.
+Unlike conventional downloading, torrenting entails acquiring files from other users who are also part of the network instead of a central server.
+Additionally, users can share files from their own devices with other users.
+This helps distribute the load across various devices and accelerates the download process.

 The program that connects users downloading and uploading the same material to one another, using a torrent file to identify which file to share, is known as a “torrenting client.”